How To Clean Silver with Baking Soda

 How To Clean Silver with Baking Soda and Aluminum Foil

-I found this antique silver tray at my favorite antique store for $5.00.
+I found this silver tray at my favorite antique dealer for $5.00.

 Supplies